Westminster Year 2 Camp - Mathwin Centre (on-site)

 The Year 2 Camp is a much-anticipated milestone, offering students their first school camp experience in a familiar environment.
 Held on-site at Westminster in the Mathwin Centre, this overnight camp allows students to enjoy the excitement of camp while feeling comfortable and supported.

 Led by Reception, Year 1 and Year 2 teaching staff, the program focuses on teamwork, personal development and shared experiences.
-Anna Partridge will also be in attendance to support the group.
+Head of Wellbeing, Anna Partridge will also be in attendance to support the group.

 This experience encourages children to become more independent while building connections with peers through engaging and enjoyable activities.